Sensay-AI/core-service/README.md

 - For some config like this ${AWS_ACCESS_KEY_ID}, ${ENV_NAME},... meaning they are the environment variable in your local machine, or they can be set in the run time of the application,... please refer to this to update on those setting on MacOS, Window, Ubuntu..
-- ${ENV_NAME:"local"} meaning the it will look for your env if not it get default as "local"
+- ${ENV_NAME:"local"} meaning it will look for your env if not it get default as "local"
 - For ${AWS_SECRET_ACCESS_KEY} please read this https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html
 - Some section in the yaml file have the structure like this:
 ```yaml